peregrineshahin/ChessProgrammingWiki/content/Engine_Testingbugs.md

 ## Chess Server

-One can also test an engine's performance by comparing it to other programs on the various internet platforms [[2]](#cite_note-2) .
+One can also test an engine's performance by comparing it to other programs on the various internet platforms <a id="cite-note-2" href="#cite-ref-2">[2]</a> .
 In this case the different hardware and features like different [Endgame Tablebases](Endgame_Tablebases "Endgame Tablebases") or [Opening Books](Opening_Book "Opening Book") have to be considered.

 - [Chess Server](Chess_Server "Chess Server")
 - [Tournaments](Tournaments_and_Matches "Tournaments and Matches")